 Cost vs Return

-If sledding is your main or only hobby, or you are blessed with cash, by all means, spend the money and go nuts on that shiny new snowmobile.
+If snowmobiling is your main or only hobby, or you are blessed with cash, by all means, spend the money and go nuts on that shiny new sled.

-Failing that, I suggest buying something reliable, but affordable so you can enjoy other outdoor activities.
-Instead of making payments on a sled in June, you should be out on a boat.
+Failing that, I suggest buying something reliable but affordable so you can enjoy other outdoor activities.
+Instead of making payments in June on a sled, you should be out on a boat.

 Sorry to the hardcore sledders, but my ATV runs 365 days a year.
 It even plows my driveway or winches things, which is called “work”, so naturally, that’s where I dumped the bulk of my toy budget.

-Getting back to sleds, when it’s minus 20 outside and you are 40 km out in the bush, you don’t want your sled to break down on you either.
+Getting back to sleds, when it’s minus 20 outside, and you are 40 km out in the bush, you don’t want your sled to break down on you either.
 Other than replacing a belt, which is routine maintenance, my sled has never let me down.
-That’s not bad considering the sled was bought for a mere $4,000.
+That’s not bad, considering the sled was only $4,000.
 I am talking about pre-COVID pricing.

-A bit bigger budget, to the tune of $6,000-$8,000 opens the doors to a lot nicer sleds than mine!
-This is the kind of budget I would suggest to someone new to the sport.
+A bit bigger budget, to the tune of $6,000-$8,000, opens the doors to nicer sleds than mine!
+For someone new to the sport of snowmobiling, this is the kind of budget I would suggest.

 One also needs to consider the other costs of snowmobiling, like a snowmobiling license, trail passes, insurance, snowmobiling gear, maintenance, gas and so on.